Chart Color Schemes

 Hackham ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Hackham's population showed lower cultural diversity, with 81.0% born in Australia, 89.2% being citizens, and 94.6% speaking English only at home.
-Christianity was the predominant religion, comprising 35.5%.
-Judaism, however, was overrepresented, making up 0.1%, compared to Greater Adelaide's 0.1%.
+Hackham's population showed low cultural diversity, with 81.0% born in Australia, 89.2% being citizens, and 94.6% speaking English only at home.
+Christianity was the dominant religion, accounting for 35.5%.
+Judaism, at 0.1%, was slightly overrepresented compared to Greater Adelaide's 0.1%.

 Frequently Asked Questions - Diversity